-- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - In the case of some items of diagnostic information, the status signal and the diagnostic behavior can be changed.
-Change the diagnostic information $\rightarrow \implies 157$
+- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - In the case of some items of diagnostic information, the diagnostic behavior can be changed.
+Change the diagnostic information $\rightarrow \triangleq 169$

-Diagnostic of sensor 12.7.1
+12.7.1 Diagnostic of sensor